 Reading Milton: Subtleties and Anxieties in Paradise Lost - AAA132015

-This is a close-reading course.
+This is a close-reading course - a joint class for students of Anglophone Literatures and Cultures and Translation Studies, and for Erasmus students.
 It aims to illuminate John Milton’s Paradise Lost and show how innovative Milton is in his use of language and poetic form, as well as in his treatment of the simple Genesis story.
 We shall analyse selected passages and discuss the textual subtleties and anxieties that the text raises, particularly as they relate to Satan, the presentation of God, and Adam and Eve’s union and sexuality.

 The course is primarily intended for MA students and 3rd-year BA students, but it is open to anyone who wishes to discover how intricate Milton’s poem is and learn about the greatest epic poet in the English language – a controversial figure whose example and ideas have not ceased to inspire poets, writers and thinkers more than three hundred years after his death.

 FOWLER, ALASTAIR, ed., John Milton: Paradise Lost.
 2nd ed.
 Harlow, Essex: Addison Wesley Longman Limited, 1998.